finarly/Notes/In_progress/DataBricks_Association.md

 ## Overview

-Databricks is a multi-cloud lakehouse platform based on Apache Spark.
-It aims to achieve the best of both worlds between datawarehouses and datalake.
+Databricks is a multi-cloud lake-house platform based on Apache Spark.
+It aims to achieve the best of both worlds between data warehouses and data lake.
 - Data lakes are known to be more open, flexible, and support ML better (as it benefits from raw data).
 - Data warehouses are known to be more reliable, has strong governance, and performance very well when queried.